OUTSIDE & IN THE GREENHOUSE

 In the greenhouse, I typically plant just one zucchini at a time, since they do take up space, most often a yellow variety.
 Zucchini is always planted someplace where I can string it up to the beam or ceiling, to grow the zucchini vertically.

-During the Fall/Winter of 2019/2020 I experienced quite a bit of powdery mildew (PM) on the Golden Zucchini plant in the greenhouse.
+One year I experienced quite a bit of powdery mildew (PM) on the Golden Zucchini plant in the greenhouse.
 For awhile I occasionally sprayed it with neem oil.
-I thought I had read that neem would help with PM, but it did not do much, if anything.
+I had read that neem would help with PM, but it did not do much, if anything.
 I continually pruned off the worse leaves, and at times I thought I was getting ahead.
-After it came back, I did some more research and bought some potassium bicarbonate, which I did read should help.
-I think I just didn’t attack the PM early enough.
+After it came back, I did some more research, then bought some potassium bicarbonate to spray the leaves.
+It helped some, but I think I just didn’t attack the PM early enough.
 It eventually came back with a vengeance and I decided, “Enough!”
-I ripped out the plant and started over with a new hybrid variety that is supposed to be PM resistant.
-If I do see PM on this plant I will get out the potassium bicarbonate much sooner and try to keep it in check.
+I ripped out the plant.

 ZUCCHINI VARIETIES GROWN